joaquimsaraivat/linux/kernel.md

 `make -j4 modules`

-When they are done you can then installed them:
+When they are done you can then install them:

 `make modules_install`